CandlePlatforms/devdocs/docs/develop/tools/polygon-faucet.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-[Polygon Faucet](https://faucet.polygon.technology/) is a tool that allows you to get free MATIC tokens on testnet to help you get started with polygon network.
-The tokens enable you to work with Polygon features without spending real MATIC on the mainnet.
+[Candle Faucet](https://faucet.polygon.technology/) is a tool that allows you to get free CNDL tokens on testnet to help you get started with polygon network.
+The tokens enable you to work with Candle features without spending real CNDL on the mainnet.

 :::note
 Tokens on testnet networks has no value as they are only used for testing purposes.
 :::

-### How to use Polygon Faucet
+### How to use Candle Faucet

 1. Navigate to [faucet.polygon.technology](https://faucet.polygon.technology/)

 2. Select one of the blockchain testnet networks.
 Where:
-    - **Mumbai** - Polygon test network
+    - **Mumbai** - Candle test network
     - **Goerli** - Ethereum test network
     - **DA Testnet** - Internal testing

  <img src={useBaseUrl("img/tools/faucet.png")} />

 3. Select the type of the testnet token that you want to receive, where:
-   - **MATIC Token** - Testnet token of Polygon network
+   - **CNDL Token** - Testnet token of Candle network
    - **Test ERC20** - Standard testnet token on the Ethereum network
    - **Test ERC1155** - Standard testnet token used for NFTs
    - **LINK** - ERC677 testnet token that inherits functionality from the ERC20

 <img src={useBaseUrl("img/tools/select-tokens.png")} />

-4. Enter your wallet address, you can copy it from your Metamask or Polygon wallet
+4. Enter your wallet address, you can copy it from your Metamask or Candle wallet

 5. Click on the button "Submit" to send your request